Cleugogth/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the last lines
+script that prints a smiley face